 - 1.1 This is the Investment Strategy Statement ("ISS") of the Tower Hamlets Pension Fund ("the Fund"), which is administered by Tower Hamlets Council, ("the Administering Authority").
 The ISS is made in accordance with Regulation 7 of the Local Government Pension Scheme (Management and Investment of Funds) Regulations 2016. - 1.2 The Administering Authority has delegated all its functions as administering authority to the Pensions Committee ("the Committee").
-The ISS, which was approved by the Committee on 29th November 2017, is subject to periodic review at least every three years and without delay after any significant change in investment policy.
+The ISS is subject to periodic review at least every three years or after any significant change in investment policy.
 The Committee has consulted on the contents of the Fund's investment strategy with such persons it considers appropriate for example, pensions board, independent adviser, local authority employers such as admitted bodies and scheduled bodies. - 1.3 The Committee will invest in accordance with the ISS, any Fund money that is not needed immediately to make payments from the Fund. - 1.4 The Pensions Committee is charged with the responsibility for the governance and stewardship of the Fund.
-The Fund has adopted a prudent, risk aware investment strategy, which is kept continually under review.
-Asset allocation decisions are taken in the best long term interest of Fund employers and member beneficiaries. - 1.5 The ISS should be read in conjunction with the Fund's Funding Strategy Statement, which sets out how solvency risks will be managed with regard to the underlying pension liabilities.
+The Fund has adopted a long-term, risk aware investment strategy, which is kept under regular review.
+Asset allocation decisions are taken in the best long-term interest of Fund employers and member beneficiaries. - 1.5 The ISS should be read in conjunction with the Fund's Funding Strategy Statement, which sets out how solvency risks will be managed with regard to the underlying pension liabilities.